China's Xinhua condemns North Korea's attempted missile launch

-BEIJING (Reuters) - China’s official Xinhua news agency said on Friday that North Korea’s firing of an intermediate range ballistic missile was, despite its failure, the country’s latest example of saber-rattling.
+BEIJING, April 15 (Reuters) - China’s official Xinhua news agency said on Friday that North Korea’s firing of an intermediate range ballistic missile was, despite its failure, the country’s latest example of sabre-rattling.

 China is North Korea’s most important economic and diplomatic backer, but it has been angered by Pyongyang’s nuclear tests and rocket launches in the face of United Nations sanctions that China has also backed.